FAQs Summer & Winter School

 In the interest of all concerned orderly conduct is expected from all participants.
 Severe infringement of such conduct may lead to expulsion from the summer/winter programme and will also result in the participant’s home university being informed.
 Students are expected to turn up on time for all classes and excursions.

 Please enquire early (at least 8 weeks prior to the trip) at a German consulate in your home country about visa requirements.
 Students from the United States, Mexico, Singapore, Australia, and from a number of other countries may enter Germany with a passport only and remain for up to three months without a visa.
 If your home country does not have such an agreement with Germany, you must procure a tourist (short-term Schengen Visa) visa, which covers the period of the HWR Berlin Summer & Winter School programme.
-You should apply for such a visa at the German embassy or consulate in your home country.
+You should apply for such a visa at the German embassy or consulate in that country in which you are registered (e.g. in the US if you are a Chinese national studying full-time in the US!).
 It is also recommended that you bring along a document (i.e. from your parents or funding agency) that certifies that you can cover the costs e.g. of living expenses.
 Sometimes, an embassy wants to see the insurance package.
 In this case, please contact us as early as possible so that we can e-mail it to you.

 For general visa information, please see the following web site of the German Foreign Office at www.auswaertiges-amt.de.